MiraGeoscience/surface-apps/docs/source/iso_surfaces.rst

 Data Selection
 ^^^^^^^^^^^^^^

  - **Object**: Select the target data object from the dropdown list.
+Objects should be distributed in 3D and may be of type Points, Curve, Surface, Octree, or BlockModel.
  - **Data**: Select the data attribute to use for iso-surface detection.
+Can be any FloatData children of the selected *Object*.

 Contour Parameters